 Even when married, Eliza continued to live meagerly, trusting in the Lord’s provision and going to extraordinary lengths to secure support for the ministry Jesus had called her to.
 Her prayer life reflected her dependence on God:

 “O heavenly Father, thou hast taught us to pray for our daily bread.
 Lord, thou dost know that I do not have one penny to buy food and pay the workers here at the mission.
 Father, send us something to meet our needs as thou hast promised.
 Help me to keep trusting Thee so that the children will know Thou art caring for them.”

-In 1939, her husband passed away – yet she continued in the work for 33 more years.
-By the 1960s The Eliza Davis George Baptist Association had twenty-seven churches in Liberia.
+In 1939, her husband passed away – yet she continued working for 33 more years.
+By the 1960s, The Eliza Davis George Baptist Association had twenty-seven churches in Liberia.

 Eliza returned to the USA in 1972 at the age of 93 due to fragile health.
 She passed away in Tyler, TX, in March 1980.